elon-gate/Gotta-Catch-E-lon/README.txt

 To play the game, download and run "Run_To_Play_Full_Game.py"
 ------------------------------------------------------------------------------------------------------------------------------
 16/06/2020:
-Gotta Catch E'lon uploaded to github
+Gotta Catch E'lon uploaded to GitHub